Mencap’s website has been designed, developed and tested alongside people with a learning disability, their parents, carers and family members.

 Would you like to be a tester?

-We do regular testing with groups of people with a learning disability and their families.
+We do regular testing with groups of people with a learning disability.

 If you are interested in helping us make the site accessible for more people, we would love to hear from you.